Azure-Samples/cognitive-services-speech-sdk/samples/batch/batch-ingestion-client/PowerBI/guide.md

 ## Setup Guide

-The following guide will help you create Power BI reports from templates that will help to realize value from the speech transcription out.
+The following guide describes how you can create Power BI reports from templates that help realize the value of the speech transcription output

 ## Prerequisites